 The Transformative Business Model

-We work with a lot of businesses and we start where you're at right now and we have a look at it.
+We work with a lot of businesses, and we start where you’re at right now and we will have a look at it.
 We always start with that process of finding out where you want to be personally as the leader because the business does not disconnect from the person.

 About 10 years ago, I didn’t get that.
 You do not become a new individual when you walk through the doors of your office, and you certainly don’t become a new person when you walk through the doors of your home.

-Once you get the staff going and they're coming up, then if you are still using fax machines, then your staff will tell you, they will then take it, and they will empower it.
-If you hear me say we need to start working on systems, processes, people, financial statements, and all of that stuff, the first thing it probably would cause is absolute fatigue.
-We’ve got to start undoing that first and then you've got to bring other people on board.
+Once you get the staff going and they’re coming up, then if you are still using fax machines, then your staff will tell you, they will then take it, and they will empower it.
+If you hear me say we need to start working on systems, processes, people, financial statements, the first thing it probably would cause is absolute fatigue.
+We’ve got to start undoing that first and then you’ve got to bring other people on board.

 Create a Collaborative Space